mbudisic/pstuts-rag/BLOGPOST.md

 *   **Ongoing Refinement and Evaluation:** This is our first version of the chunking strategy.
 Key next steps involve rigorously evaluating its performance with metrics (like RAGAS).
 We will also continue to explore and fine-tune aspects like embedding model selection, `SemanticChunker` parameters, and adapting our timestamp association logic, especially if we explore different underlying chunking mechanisms.
 Current computational costs and assumptions (like direct text matching for timestamping) will also be monitored and optimized as part of this iterative process.
 *   **Advanced Contextualization Techniques:** We plan to investigate sophisticated methods for context generation and retrieval from other research, such as those proposed by Anthropic.
 This could offer alternative ways to define and deliver the most relevant information to the LLM.
 *   **Enhanced Relatedness Measures:** Beyond semantic similarity, we aim to develop and incorporate additional signals for chunk relatedness.
-For sequential content like tutorials, using the temporal distance between Kamradt Chunks based on their timestamps could provide a valuable complementary metric.
+For sequential content like tutorials, using the temporal distance between Kamradt chunks based on their timestamps could provide a valuable complementary metric.

 ---

 ### 🎬 Wrap-up: A Solid First Step in Chunking for RAG

 In essence, thoughtful data preparation, particularly through semantic chunking that preserves vital metadata like timestamps, is crucial for effective RAG systems.
-While simple methods offer speed, our approach in the PsTuts RAG project—creating timed 'Kamradt Chunks'—demonstrates a practical first step towards richer context and better user experience, especially for complex content like video tutorials.
+While simple methods offer speed, our approach in the PsTuts RAG project—creating timed 'Kamradt chunks'—demonstrates a practical first step towards richer context and better user experience, especially for complex content like video tutorials.
 We invite you to explore the [PsTuts RAG project on GitHub](https://github.com/mbudisic/pstuts-rag/blob/main/) and share your own chunking insights in the comments below as we continue to refine this process.

 #RAG #AI #LLM #SemanticChunking #KamradtChunk #VectorDatabase #Qdrant #Langchain #Python #Developer #DataScience #MachineLearning #PsTutsRAG

 ---
-*Note: The term "Kamradt Chunk" is used in this project to refer to the output of the `SemanticChunker` (from Langchain Experimental), named in acknowledgment of Greg Kamradt's foundational work in this area, as cited in the `SemanticChunker` documentation.*
+*Note: The term "Kamradt chunk" is used in this project to refer to the output of the `SemanticChunker` (from Langchain Experimental), named in acknowledgment of Greg Kamradt's foundational work in this area, as cited in the `SemanticChunker` documentation.*